skoussou/aws-lambdas-to-azure-quarkus-containers/how-to-docs/datadog-app-metrics.md

 Refer to the Micrometer documentation of what can be reported through the registry object.
 * https://www.baeldung.com/micrometer

 Finally - we will add annotations for autodiscovery so that Datadog knows that we want to report a metric.
-This is done in the resource that sets up your Pod (such as Deployment, CronJob, etc).
+This is done in the resource that sets up your Pod (such as `Deployment`, `CronJob`, etc).
 There are two ways of doing this depending on if you are in a Service Mesh or not.

-In the non-service mesh method you simply tell Datadog to scrape the /q/metrics endpoint for the metrics you need.
+In the non-service mesh method you simply tell Datadog to scrape the `/q/metrics` endpoint for the metrics you need.
 ```yaml
       annotations:
         ad.datadoghq.com/<REPLACE_WITH_CONTAINER_NAME>.checks: |